Breast Milk Pads: A New Mom's Complete Guide - Go Mommy

 Making Peace with the Process

 Look, breastfeeding is beautiful and all, but it's also messy and unpredictable.
 Some days you'll leak like a broken faucet, others you'll be dry as a desert.
 Having a good breast pad strategy (yes, that's a thing now) makes it all manageable.
-Between my rotation of pads, my Silver Nursing Cups for those tender days, and accepting that occasional leaks are just part of the journey, I've found my groove.
+Between my rotation of pads, my silver cups for those tender days, and accepting that occasional leaks are just part of the journey, I've found my groove.

 Remember, every mom's experience is different.
 What works for me might not work for you, and that's totally okay.
 The important thing is finding your own system and being gentle with yourself along the way.
 And hey, if you do end up with a leak story of your own, just know you're in good company - we've all been there!